haikyuu/hugo-blog/content/posts/digital-ocean-hacks-1.md

 ## Why?
 - I want to go easy on my lovely Mac Air machine.
-- EdgeDB is one of the tools in my ToolBox™️ but it doesn't work in my Mac (High Sierra)
+- [EdgeDB](https://edgedb.com/) is one of the tools in my ToolBox™️ but it doesn't work in my Mac (High Sierra)
-- I'd like to get acquainted with Digital Ocean.
+- I'd like to get acquainted with [Digital Ocean](https://digitalocean.com/).
 - Why not?!

-## Problematic
+## The Problem
 Since i have several side projects, deploying them is going to cost some money.
 And i don't need to keep them alive for now since i don't have any users yet.